o1-labs/proof-systems/book/src/snarky/vars.md

 (TODO: should we implement that though?)

 A `SnarkyType` always implements a `check()` function, which is called by snarky when `compute()` is called to create such a type.
-The `check()` function is responsible for creating the constraints that sanitize the newly-created `SnarkyType` (and its underlying `CVar`s).
+The `check()` function is responsible for creating the constraints that sanitize the newly-created `SnarkyType` (and its underlying `FieldVar`s).
-For example, creating a boolean would make sure that the underlying `CVar` is either 0 or 1.
+For example, creating a boolean would make sure that the underlying `FieldVar` is either 0 or 1.